Strategies for Maximizing Patient Engagement in Rare and Orphan Disease Clinical Trials

 Social media has been facilitating patient identification and recruiting through the establishment of niche patient communities like those fostered through Inspire.
 They allow patients to communicate with others experiencing the same condition and provide a means by which a sponsor can access unique patient populations that they otherwise may not be able to identify without significant investments in recruitment activities.

 In addition to this, understanding patient motivation for participation can also lend itself to retaining patients once they are identified.

 Decreasing patient (and caregiver) burden through protocol design

 While not appropriate for every study, utilizing digital tools, telemedicine, and remote monitoring of patients wherever possible are great enhancements in designing protocols to be more patient and caregiver friendly.
 If feasible, in-home nurse visits for procedures like blood draws and infusions to prevent the travel burden on behalf of the patient, telemedicine interim visits, and easily accessible check-in sites can all contribute to enhanced participation.
 When it comes to consent forms, utilizing iPads or visuals to support patient understanding of procedure and expectations can put the patient more “at ease” than a stack of forms, but are still not evolved to an optimized user friendly state at this time.
-It’s important to note that these aides must still be reviewed and approved by the IRB before being used.
+It’s important to note that these aides must still be reviewed and approved by the Institutional Review Board before being used.